Lawrence3567/FlashCardo/README.md

 # FlashCardo: A Self-Paced Learning Mobile Application

-This is a flashcard self-learning tool to help user to learn new knowledge and do revision.
+This is a flashcard self-learning mobile app to help user to learn new knowledge and do revisions.

 ## Features:
 * Customize own study sets